mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 ## Error Response

 If the request failed, the authorization server returns an error response as defined in Section 5.2 of {{RFC6749}}.
 The response MUST use the `application/json` media type, and the `Content-Type` header MUST be set to `application/json`.
+The HTTP status code MUST be set according to the error code, as specified below and in Section 5.2 of {{RFC6749}}.
 The following error codes may be returned:

 invalid_request
-: The request is missing a required parameter, includes an invalid parameter value, includes a parameter more than once, or is otherwise malformed.
+: The request is missing a required parameter, includes an invalid parameter value (such as an invalid URI format for `subject_token_type` or an empty string for `subject_token` or `subject_token_type`), includes a parameter more than once, or is otherwise malformed.
 This error code is also returned when the provided subject token is invalid, expired, revoked, or does not match the subject token type, or when another error condition occurred during token validation.
+The HTTP status code MUST be 400 (Bad Request).

 invalid_client
-: Client authentication failed (e.g., unknown client, no client authentication included, or unsupported authentication method).
+: Client authentication failed (e.g., unknown client, no client authentication included when required, or unsupported authentication method).
+This error code MUST be returned when client authentication is required by the authorization server but not provided in the request.
+The HTTP status code MUST be 401 (Unauthorized).

 unauthorized_client
 : The authenticated client is not authorized to use this discovery endpoint.
+The HTTP status code MUST be 403 (Forbidden).

 unsupported_token_type
 : The authorization server does not support the subject token type indicated by the `subject_token_type` parameter.
+The HTTP status code MUST be 400 (Bad Request).

+invalid_scope
+: The request includes an invalid scope parameter.
+The HTTP status code MUST be 400 (Bad Request).

 server_error
 : The authorization server encountered an unexpected condition that prevented it from fulfilling the request.
+The HTTP status code MUST be 500 (Internal Server Error).

 temporarily_unavailable
 : The authorization server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
+The HTTP status code MUST be 503 (Service Unavailable).

 ### Error Response Example